mathispappo/DropNShop/backend/README.md

 #### `GET /auth/google/callback`

 Callback URL for Google's OAuth2 login.
-Redirects to the frontend with the JWT in the URL.
+Redirects to the frontend on URL `/auth/google` with the JWT in the params: `/auth/google?accessToken=...`.
+The frontend must extract this token to be reused in subsequent queries, and redirect the user to a more appropriate URL, like its cart.

 ### Items